 Following its introduction, there were various reports of a possible link between varenicline and behavioural or mood changes.
 The suspected symptoms included hostility, agitation, depressed mood, suicidal thoughts and attempted suicide.
 The manufacturer was instructed by the US FDA to conduct a large randomised control trial of over 8,000 people to look specifically at this issue.
 The results were published in 2016 and did not show an increase in mental health symptoms in people on any of the treatments for smoking cessation, including varenicline.
 The European Medicines and Healthcare products Regulatory Agency (MHRA) and the FDA have now removed their warnings regarding varenicline and behavioural or mood changes.
 The FDA states: "The results of the trial confirm that the benefits of stopping smoking outweigh the risks of these medicines."

 Who should not take varenicline?

 Varenicline is generally thought to be a safe medicine for most people.
 However, it is a relatively new medicine and so caution is used in certain people.
-For example, it is not licensed to be used in people who are pregnant or breast-feeding, those under the age of 18, and those with severe kidney failure.
-It may also be used with more caution in people who have certain conditions, such as certain mental health disorders.
-Also, the possible concerns about heart problems and mood and behaviour are discussed above.
+For example, it is not licensed to be used in people who are pregnant or breast-feeding, those under the age of 18 years, and those with severe kidney failure.
 Your doctor or practice nurse will advise if you are suitable for this medicine.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.